SHAVOUT, PENTECOST, FEAST OF WEEKS, FIRSTFRUITS

 May, 1996, The Good News, page 15, unintentionally correctly says, "Starting with the day of the wave-sheaf offering, Yah's (G_d's) people are to count 50 days, then observe Pentecost as a day separated to YaHVaH (Leviticus 23:15, 16)."
 That's exactly the way to count, and it results in a Monday Pentecost!

 The Scripture is silent about using Aviv Barley to determine the New Year,

 The pattern is in Ber/Gen 1:14 for appointed times by Sun, Moon and Stars.

 Not one account of searching for the green ears, yet the Scripture is VERY careful in supplying instructions for building of the temple, and other intricate commands.

 There is not one mention of a priest or Apostle traveling to Jerusalem, sending the report out as they examine the heads of barley.
-Where is that ordinance to travel in the Word?
+Where is that ordinance in the Word?
 It cannot be located.
 Is it a "secret" priestly knowledge?